petersulyok/smfc/README.md

 Upper Non-Recoverable
 ```

-Like many other utilities (created by NAS and home server community), `smfc` also uses **IPMI FULL mode** for fan control where fan speed can be controlled freely in `[Lower Non-Critical,Upper Non-Critical]` interval but when fan speed oversteps any of the `Non-Recoverable` thresholds, IPMI will generate an _assertion event_ and will set fan speed back to 100% for all fans in the specific zone.
+Like many other utilities (created by NAS and home server community), `smfc` also uses **IPMI FULL mode** for fan control where fan speed can be controlled freely in `[Lower Non-Critical, Upper Non-Critical]` interval but when fan speed oversteps any of the `Critical` thresholds, IPMI will generate an _assertion event_ and will set fan speed back to 100% for all fans in the specific zone.

 Notes:
   - Use the following command to display the current IMPI sensor thresholds for fans: